amouro/drupalden_iwakuni_2023/section-2.md

 </div>

 <!--
-In Shortcut, we can quickly sync the status of the task issue with the PR.
+In Shortcut, we can quickly sync the status of the dev task with the GitHub.

 Although they are two platform, we can work between them seemlessly.